Multivariate Break-Even Correlation Thresholds

 Signal Evaluation Criterion

 Finally, we state what it means for the correlations of a set of signals to be “good enough”.
-We require that, at a signal level standard deviations from the mean, i.e. at where is the signal mean vector, the corresponding absolute expected return exceeds a trading cost threshold :
+We require that, at a signal level standard deviations from the mean, i.e. at , the corresponding absolute expected return exceeds a trading cost threshold :

-In we state the criterion in general terms: the conditional expected return, evaluated at a signal realisation standard deviations from the mean, must exceed the threshold in absolute value.
-In we substitute from , and in we replace using .
-In we transpose the product, using the fact that and are both symmetric, so .
-In we distribute over the sum, noting that .
-In we define , the vector of standardised signal means whose -th component is .
+In we state the criterion in general terms: the conditional expected return, evaluated at a joint signal realisation standard deviations from the mean, must exceed the threshold in absolute value.
+In we substitute from .
+In we distribute over the sum.
+In we apply the OLS identity , absorbing the signal means into the unconditional expected return.
+In we substitute for .
+In we transpose, using the symmetry of and , and cancel .
 The absolute value reflects that the signals can be profitable in either direction (long or short).

 Since the term appears repeatedly throughout the rest of the article, we name it :